REPL Commands

 yoyo docsLook up docs.rs documentation (e.g. yoyo docs serde)

-yoyo watchToggle watch mode (e.g. yoyo watch cargo test)
+yoyo watchToggle watch mode (e.g. yoyo watch all for two-phase lint→test, yoyo watch cargo test)

 yoyo statusShow version, git branch, and working directory